-- shall receive such salary as is provided from time to time for the highest level or step of Pay Grade 89 of the compensation plan of the state Merit System.
-Associate judges shall receive such salary as is provided from time to time at the highest level or step of Pay Grade 88 of the compensation plan of the state Merit System.
-The judges shall receive no other monetary compensation for services except as authorized by subsection (b). - (b) When a judge or other Tax Appeals Commission employee travels on Tax Appeals Commission business away from the state capital, he or she shall be reimbursed as provided for other state employees in Sections 36-7-20, 36-7-21, 36-7-22, and 36-7-24.
-The chief judge, at his or her discretion, may direct and require any judge or other employee of the Tax Appeals Commission to attend continuing legal education or other training as necessary. - §40-2B-18.
+(b) When a judge or other Tax Appeals Commission employee travels on Tax Appeals Commission business away from the state capital, he or she shall be reimbursed as provided for other state employees in Sections 36-7-20, 36-7-21, 36-7-22, and 36-7-24.
+The chief judge, at his or her discretion, may direct and require any judge or other employee of the Tax Appeals Commission to attend continuing legal education or other training as necessary.

+§40-2B-18.
 Chief judge; associate judges; functions.

-(a) The initial chief judge of the Tax Appeals
+- (a) The initial chief judge of the Tax Appeals

-Commission shall be the chief administrative law judge of the shall serve as chief judge.
+Commission shall be the chief administrative law judge of the the Governor, and approved by the Senate or appointed Pro

-Department of Revenue serving on September 30, 2011.
+Department of Revenue serving on September 30, 2012.